tagshelfsrl/alfred-node/README.md

 ### Data Points

-DataPoints are the core of Alfred's platform.
-They are the data that you want to process.
+Data Points are the core of Alfred's platform and represent data that you want to extract.
+To see more information visit our [official documentation](https://docs.tagshelf.dev/enpoints/metadata).

+> [!IMPORTANT]
+> Data Points where previously known as Metadata.

 #### Get dataPoint by File ID